 What this post is about

-- Marketing alone is no longer enough to win, convince, and retain customers
+- Marketing alone is no longer enough to generate enthusiasm

 - First of all, it is important to address the customer in a friendly manner: approach them openly!

 - Address questions in detail and provide sufficient information